Hamacreadium cribbi

 Hamacreadium cribbi is a species of digenean, parasitic in the lethrinid fish Lethrinus miniatus.
 The species was collected off New Caledonia.

 Morphology

-H. cribbi is characterised by the size of its eggs which tend to be larger [72–93 (84) vs 54–81 (56) µm long] than those of other species of Hamacreadium.
+Hamacreadium cribbi is characterised by the size of its eggs which tend to be larger [72–93 (84) vs 54–81 (56) μm long] than those of other species of Hamacreadium.
 Other characteristics, such as body size and shape and internal ratios, differentiate H. cribbi from other species.

 Host

-The host of H. cribbi is the Sweetlip emperor, Lethrinus miniatus.
+The host of H. cribbi is the sweetlip emperor, Lethrinus miniatus.
 The worms were found in the digestive tract.